christiaangoossens/restic-backup-scripts/README.md

 5. Call `./restic` with your arguments to use restic directly with the env.
 For example `./restic version` should give you the current version.
 6. Profit!

-### Convenience scripts
+## Convenience scripts
 #### ./init
 Initializes the repository that you configured in .env.

 #### ./run-backup
-Automatically runs the backup as configured.
+Automatically runs the backup and cleanup as configured.
 Use .env file to configure paths to be included and retention policy.

+#### ./cleanup
+Automatically runs the backup retention policy as configured.
+Use .env file to configure paths to be included and retention policy.

 #### ./update
 Update the scripts to the latest version.

-### Common commands
+## Common commands
 #### ./restic prune
 Manually prune the repository if you have `BACKUP_PRUNE` set to `false`.
 Make this a regular cron task, probably monthly.